turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/classes_instances_methods.markdown

 We can say that `String` is the class, and `a` and `b` are instances of that class.

 String (like Array, Hash, etc.) are built-in classes in Ruby.
 We didn't have to define those classes; they already existed.
+These are useful, but we are limited in what we can do with the built-in classes.

 Ruby does not have classes like `Cubby` or `Refrigerator`.
 Let's go ahead and define those classes.
 Make a new file called `classes_and_instances_playground.rb`.